 Hypothesis No. 1: I think, therefore I … do the opposite, and then shut down.
 The first hypothesis has to do with cognitive dissonance, which is Psych 101-speak for the feeling of discomfort that can arise when a person has beliefs or attitudes that seem to contradict each other.
 In this case, the vast majority of the study’s subjects accept that climate change is a reality – but forcing them to think about all the ways they are causing the problem makes them feel conflicted.

 Obradovich says that’s especially true because many of the personal habits people listed – like driving less or changing their diet – aren’t easy to change.
-Thinking about making difficult changes can feel overwhelming and make people subconsciously distance themselves from the issue.Study: Time to rethink personal guilt in climate communication.
-Click To Tweet
+Thinking about making difficult changes can feel overwhelming and make people subconsciously distance themselves from the issue.”Study: Click To Tweet

 “Asking people to think about their personal role in the problem may have, in some senses, been demotivating in getting them to think about the problem,” Obradovich says.